iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: wrpme_error_t wrpme_open_stream(wrpme_handle_t handle, const char * alias, wrpme_stream_tracker_t * stream_tracker)

-    Open, allocate and initialize all resources necessary to stream the :term:`entry` from the server.
+    Opens, allocates and initializes all resources necessary to stream the :term:`entry` from the server.
 The size of the streaming buffer is specified by the wrpme_o_stream_buffer_size option (see :c:func:`wrpme_set_option`).

     The entry_size field of the stream_tracker structure will be updated to the total size, in bytes, of the entry on the remote server.
 The offset is initially set to 0.